NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/organize.md

 ## Sketches of Plots
 Think about the types of plots you want to create and how those could answer the questions you've posed.
 Be creative and hypothetical in this step.
 Imagine what a plot would look like and then sketch it out by hand or using Paint.

 The goal is to imagine what your plots might look like while not constraining yourself by your coding abilities.
 Consider ways to convey information while assuming data values.
 If you find that you're drawing simple, repetitive bar plots or line plots, then you need to dig deeper into your creativity.
-Get some inspiration by looking at other published reports or at the Visualizations on <a href="../../visualizations/case_study_dist.html">IDP MrStride</a>.
+Get some inspiration by looking at other published reports or at the Visualizations <a href="../../visualizations/case_study_dist.html">here</a>.

 ```{admonition} Good Features
 Fabulous sketches will: